Linda Nosková: 2023: WTA 500 final, top 50

-2024: Major quarterfinal, win over world No. 1, WTA 500 title
+2024: Australian Open quarterfinal, WTA 500 title, top 30

+Nosková serving at the 2024 Paris Olympics.

 On her debut at the Australian Open, Nosková recorded her first wins there over 31st seed and compatriot, Marie Bouzková and wildcard entrant McCartney Kessler to reach the third round.
 She then stunned world No. 1, Iga Świątek, to move to the fourth round of a major event for the first time in her career.
 She became the first teenager to defeat a world No. 1 at this major since 1999, when Amélie Mauresmo shocked Lindsay Davenport.
 She advanced to the quarterfinals for the first time, after the retirement of 19th seed Elina Svitolina in the fourth round.
 Despite losing in the last eight to qualifier Dayana Yastremska, Nosková reached the top 30 in the singles rankings on 29 January 2024.

-In July as top seed at the Prague Open, she overcame qualifier Katarina Zavatska, Eva Lys and Ella Seidel to make it into the semifinals, at which point she lost to fourth seed and eventual champion Magda Linette in a deciding set tiebreak.
+In July, as top seed at the Prague Open, she overcame qualifier Katarina Zavatska, Eva Lys and Ella Seidel to make it into the semifinals, at which point she lost to fourth seed and eventual champion Magda Linette in a deciding set tiebreak.

 At the WTA 500 Monterrey Open, she defeated qualifier Anna Danilina, Wang Xiyu and fifth seed and former champion, Elina Svitolina, to reach her third semifinal for the season, following Brisbane and Prague.
 Nosková defeated second seed Emma Navarro in straight sets to reach her first final of the season.
 She won her maiden WTA Tour title with another straight sets victory over Lulu Sun.